White-tailed deer in need of urgent overhaul

 Following my announcement of the new hunting and fishing magazine – Fish, Hunt & Ride (FHR) featuring yours truly as editor-in-chief, there have been more exciting developments.
 When FHR is distributed early December, sportsmen up the Ottawa Valley and throughout Eastern Ontario and Western Quebec will be given a real treat.
 FHR Mag not only includes a regular column by Pembroke native Jordan Durocher (and a selection of other great writers from QC & ON) but the one and only ‘Uncle’ Ted Nugent will also be a HUGE part of FHR with his own regular column.
 Check out our website: http://www.fishhuntandride.ca/

-14 thoughts on “White-tailed deer in need of urgent overhaul”
+14 Replies to “White-tailed deer in need of urgent overhaul”

 1. Let me kick off the festivities with a repeat of a post I put up seconds before this thread started!
 (On the request of our fearless columnist, Outdoorsguy)